study-ORCATech-cloud/learn-and-earn-fork/docs/technical-operational/performance-optimization.md

 # Performance Optimization Guide

-This guide covers best practices for maintaining optimal performance in the ORCATech Learning Platform, including optimization strategies, monitoring techniques, and troubleshooting performance issues.
+This guide covers best practices for maintaining optimal performance in the LabDojo Learning Platform, including optimization strategies, monitoring techniques, and troubleshooting performance issues.

 ## Table of Contents